ImageAnalysis-RockefellerUniversity/ImageAnalysis-RockefellerUniversity.github.io/Huygens_workshop_2024.md

 layout: page
 ---

-Date: March 27, 2024
+&emsp;Date:&emsp;&emsp;&emsp;&nbsp;March 27, 2024
-Location: Weiss 305
+&emsp;Location:&emsp;&ensp;Weiss 305
-Presenters – Vincent Schoonderwoert and Nicolaas van der Woort (Netherlands)
+&emsp;Presenters:&ensp;&nbsp;Vincent Schoonderwoert and Nicolaas van der Woort (Netherlands)
-Attendees: approx. 40 Rockefeller and local reserachers from various labs
+&emsp;Attendees:&emsp;approx. 40 Rockefeller and local reserachers from various labs

 Organized by the BIRC team, this was a 1-day workshop on the practical use of Huygens software, including introduction to the new Quality Control module.